forest-fire/firemodel/docs/using/frontend-state-mgmt.md

 # Frontend State Mgmt

+## Overview

 When working with modern frontend frameworks like Vue and React it is likely we are using a front-end _state management framework_ like **Redux** or **Vuex**.
-These frameworks work really well with a "real time database" like Firebase and can be integrated very simply.
+These frameworks work really well with a "real-time database" like Firebase and can be integrated relatively easily.

 Without really meaning to start the conversation of frontend state management, the [Watching Firebase](./watching.html) section brought up the idea of a `dispatch()` function which gets called when a change takes place.
 For those of you familiar with Redux or Vuex there is shared nominclature in having a "dispatch" function and that is in fact where we'll start when talking about integration.